A pattern filled with stories

 I focused on birds because birds are a connection between heaven and earth, between past and present (don’t they have dinosaurs as ancestors?)
 They link the spiritual world and the material world.

-Black swans are a reference to Zeus and the birds of Lake Stymphalus.
+Black swans are signs of the unpredictable (and also refer to Zeus and the birds of Lake Stymphalus).
 Athena’s owl is a symbol of knowledge and wisdom in the ancient world.
 I also depicted a hoopoe.
 It’s a colorful and striking bird, fascinating to anyone lucky enough to observe it (and I was!).

 All sketches ©Andrea Leonelli